Blueberry Galette Recipe

 If you want homemade pie without the hassle, this Blueberry Galette recipe is perfect for you!
-It’s a rustic yet show stopping dessert with a juicy blueberry filling, easy all butter pie crust and minimal prep!
+It’s a rustic yet show stopping dessert with a juicy blueberry filling, easy all butter pie crust, and minimal prep.
+It’s the perfect spring and summer dessert!

 It doesn’t get better than a big slice of pie brimming with fresh seasonal fruit in the summer does it?
-Especially when it’s a la mode. 🙂
+And let’s not forget the ice cream. 🙂

-- This dessert is rustic yet elegant, and makes a show stopping dessert.
+- It’s rustic yet elegant, and makes a show stopping summer dessert.

 Recipe ingredients

-All you need is a few simple ingredients, most of which you already have on hand.
+All you need is a few simple ingredients to make this fresh blueberry galette, most of which you probably have on hand.

 - Blueberries.
 Fresh or frozen blueberries may be used.
 If using frozen, simply thaw and blot dry with paper towels.